dipendra-yadav/devops/jenkins/readme.md

 Launching Jenkins as Docker container.

-step1# compose docker file// we a have used docker-compse file.(docker-compse must be installed).
+step1# compose docker file// we a have used docker-compose file.(docker-compose must be installed).

 step2# run the container.